 As for the structure, you can look for simple features such as how many doors you want and how large you want them to be.

 The Room Provided and the Ventilation

-If you have done any research on tents in the past or have owned quite a few, you probably know that you can’t always trust that a specified number of people will fit in a tent that is marketed as such.
-In other words, that a three-person tent will not comfortably fit and sleep three people.
+If you have done any research on tents in the past or have owned quite a few, you probably know that you can’t always trust that a specified number of people will fit inside that is marketed as such.
+In other words, that a three-person design will not comfortably fit and sleep three people.
 This is a reality that buyers must face and it is a little frustrating, to be perfectly honest.
 As such, it will require a bit more digging on your part.
 Look for tents that optimize the amount of space they have.
 As an example, look for vertical walls that do not slant in horrendously.

 Q: What Actually Defines a Waterproof Tent?

-The waterproofness of a tent was already documented in-depth so you may be asking yourself why this question is even coming up.
+The waterproofness was already documented in-depth so you may be asking yourself why this question is even coming up.
 Well, the main reason is it is a very intriguing question that you may be curious about the answer to.
-Indeed, what does define a waterproof tent?
+Indeed, what does define a waterproof model?
 A true waterproof tent is one that has its seams factory-taped, most of the time with a polyurethane coating, to seal them.
 In addition to this, they will also sport a waterproof coating on the fabric itself.

 Of course, this leads to another thought and that is what the “mm” rating for a waterproof coating really means.
 For example, you may see a 1200mm coating or 1500mm coating.
 This number is indicative of the level of waterproofness that a fabric possesses.
 To elaborate, take for example 1200mm.
 Essentially, this would withstand a 1200mm column of water for more than a minute.